FFMG/myoddweb.piger/monitor/api/python/Doc/library/traceback.rst

    * if *tb* is not ``None``, it prints a header ``Traceback (most recent call last):``
    * it prints the exception *etype* and *value* after the stack trace
-   * if *etype* is :exc:`SyntaxError` and *value* has the appropriate format, it prints the line where the syntax error occurred with a caret indicating the approximate position of the error.
+   * if *type(value)* is :exc:`SyntaxError` and *value* has the appropriate format, it prints the line where the syntax error occurred with a caret indicating the approximate position of the error.

    The optional *limit* argument has the same meaning as for :func:`print_tb`.
    If *chain* is true (the default), then chained exceptions (the :attr:`__cause__` or :attr:`__context__` attributes of the exception) will be printed as well, like the interpreter itself does when printing an unhandled exception.

+   .. versionchanged:: 3.5
+      The *etype* argument is ignored and inferred from the type of *value*.

 .. function:: print_exc(limit=None, file=None, chain=True)